rhythmcache/zsh-for-android/README.md

 - Reboot your device
 ---
 ## Zshrc
-- custom `.zshrc` can be loaded from internal storage at `/sdcard/.zshrc`.
+- custom `.zshrc` can be loaded from internal storage at `/sdcard/.zshrc`
 - The module includes a **pre-configured `.zshrc`** by default, which gets copied to your internal storage during installation.
-You can edit this file to add your own custom logic or terminal customizations.
+You can edit this file to add your own custom logic or terminal customizations
 ---
 ## Credits